-Off Plan Real Estate Investments In Gambia
+Off Plan Real Estate Investments For Sale In Gambia

 Buying property off plan or at the planning stage can boost profits.

 - advise you on new off plan projects as they come on stream.

 - provide you with all relevant information on the developers and planned building schedule including architect plans and building specifications.

 - make the decision on the level of off plan investment you can afford.

 - advise you on the off plan payment schedules you will need to meet, typically between 15% and 30% on signing the contract with staged payments thereafter up to completion.